 - 1. Request for Determination.
-An employee who develops a new, nuclear-related subject area that he/she believes may be classified shall request an evaluation of the subject area by the Director of Declassification, through the appropriate contractor and field element Classification Officers.
-The Director of Declassification is required to make a determination within 90 calendar days. - 2.
+An employee who develops a new, nuclear-related subject area that he/she believes may be classified shall request an evaluation of the subject area by the Director of Nuclear and National Security Information, through the appropriate contractor and field element Classification Officers and with a copy to the Chief of Defense Nuclear Security for NNSA contractors.
+The Director of Nuclear and National Security Information is required to make a determination within 90 calendar days. - 2.
 Unauthorized Disclosure.
 Information classified as RD, FRD, or NSI is not declassified automatically because of any unauthorized disclosure of identical or similar information. - 3.
 Declassification Proposals. - a..
 Ad Hoc Proposals.
-At any time, contractor employees may submit proposals for declassifying information to the Director of Declassification for evaluation.
+At any time, contractor employees may submit proposals for declassifying information to the Director of Nuclear and National Security Information (through the Chief of Defense Nuclear Security for NNSA contractors) for evaluation.
 Such proposals may be submitted to achieve a variety of goals, such as challenging classification policy, reducing operating costs, and transferring technology to the private sector. - b.
 Disposition of Proposal.
-The Director of Declassification notifies the contractor employee making a proposal of its disposition within 1 month after the final determination.
+The Director of Nuclear and National Security Information (through the Chief of Defense Nuclear Security for NNSA contractors) notifies the contractor employee making a proposal of its disposition within 1 month after the final determination.